 What Does It Take To Be A Justice Of The Peace?

 Good common sense.
 A strong sense of fairness.
 An ability to listen to all sides of a matter.
 A respect for people from all walks of life regardless of gender, race, ethnicity, religion, sexual orientation, age, mental or physical disability, or social standing.
 Strong values in regard to right and wrong.

 If you have any questions, you may wish to talk to a JP.
 A list of JPs in your community is available from the RCMP detachment in your community or by contacting Christina MacNeil, Senior Judicial Assistant: Telephone: (867) 667-5438, Fax: (867) 393-6400 or E-mail: email@example.com.

 Yukon Justice of the Peace Application Process

-(Complete criminal records check from RCMP)
+Complete application and criminal records check from RCMP

 Return completed application form and criminal records check to:

 Territorial Court of Yukon

 The application form may also be submitted by email to the Senior Judicial Assistant at email@example.com.